 Coursework in the Biblical Studies degree program spans the history of Israel in its ancient near Eastern context, the poetry and wisdom literature of the Jewish bible, a survey of the major and minor prophets of the Old Testament -- and the life and teachings of Jesus Christ as revealed in the gospel accounts.

 The goal for graduates of the Bachelor of Arts (B.A.) in Biblical Studies degree program is not to master the Bible, but rather to be mastered by the Bible and to be servants of God to those with whom you come in contact.
-This degree provides a foundation for seminary, various ministry positions, missions, social service, and/or for personal spiritual development.
+This degree not only allows you to understand and study the Bible, it also provides a foundation for seminary, various ministry positions, missions, social service, and/or for personal spiritual development.

 Classes are typically completed in 5-week blocks.